d-w-moore/irods-development/Chapter_01.md

 ## Configuring and running an iRODS server in Docker

-  * 1. In a directory `~/github` create a local copy of this repo.
+  * 1.In a directory `~/github` create a local copy of this repo.
        ```
        $ mkdir ~/github ; cd ~/github ; git clone http://github.com/d-w-moore/irods-development
        ```
-  * 2. The top level directory will include a `Dockerfile` containing:
+  * 2.The top level directory will include a `Dockerfile` containing:
        ```
        FROM ubuntu:18.04
        RUN apt update